What To Do When Your Basement Floods

 Many basement floods happen during a storm.
 Three possible causes for basement floods are city stormwater backup, the sump pump not working, or a sewer line clog.

+- Stormwater backup.
 Heavy rains can overflow the city sewer lines, and they may back up into your basement.
 Stormwater backup is more common in specific neighborhoods in Kansas City.
 One telltale sign of stormwater backup flooding is if the water recedes on its own once the storm passes.

+- Sewer line problems.
 Finally, sewer line clogs can cause basement flooding.
-If the flooding doesn't recede and has a distinct odor, a sewer line clog may be the culprit.
+If the flooding doesn’t recede and has a distinct odor, a sewer line clog may be the culprit.

 If the source of water isn’t from a storm, there may be a number of causes like a cracked pipe, damaged water heater, or a leaking appliance.
 It could also be from overflowing gutters or surface water running down your foundation.
 If you can identify a water source, turn it off and unplug appliances.
 It’s also important to turn off your power if you have standing water.

-Because of the damage caused by basement floods, it's a good idea to call a professional to diagnose the problem and fix it.
+Because of the damage caused by basement floods, it’s a good idea to call a professional to diagnose the problem and fix it.
 Give us a call, and an A.B.
-May licensed plumber will work with you to solve the problem and suggest ways to keep it from flooding again.
+May professional plumber will work with you to solve the problem and suggest ways to keep it from flooding again.

 Before you do anything else, turn off electricity, power, and gas.
 Do not walk into a flooded basement if the power is on.
 If you cannot turn the power off without entering the flooded space, call A.B.
 May for professional help.
 Any time there is standing water inside of your home, there is a risk of electrical shock.
 Use extreme caution.